 The bell section fits into a molded trough.
 Besides the fabric, it is not at all plush.
-But the molded shape of the case fits the bell almost perfectly, like a Yamaha case.
-There is some additional space in the trough which may hold soft items, or perhaps a King trombone with F-attachment will also fit.
+But the molded shape of the case fits the bell almost perfectly like a Yamaha case.
+There is some additional space in the trough which may hold soft items, or perhaps a King trombone with F-attachment will also fit, though the 4BF has a larger case.
 There is a slight bit of motion allowed in the bell's fit, so a polishing cloth or two might be added to tighten things up.
 You'll see where to put it, right outside the bell flare near an accessory pocket.
 To the designer's credit, the bell section movement is halted by a block near the slide connector joint, so the bell flare will never impact the end of the case.
 In addition, the slide door has very thick foam, adding some downward pressure onto the bell section to prevent movement.
 The interior has two small storage compartments.
 Inside one is a pair of backpack straps.
 Inside the other is a sleek King 7C mouthpiece and a jar of Conn Formula 3 slide cream.
 It's all very smart.

 The King 3B case weighs 9 lbs (4.1kg) and is 36x10x10" (91x25x25cm).

 The .508" bore hand slide is beautifully assembled with not a blemish visible.
 It's all nickel except for the traditional round brass end crook and water key.
 The action of the hand slide is simply outstanding.
 It's very nearly silent right out of the box and dry, with no dragging or scratchiness.
 King slides have always been well regarded, but this is as good as any I've ever seen.
-In fact, it's as good as any slide on any trombone in this store, including much more expensive models.
+In fact, [an Eastlake slide] it's as good as any slide on any trombone in this store, including much more expensive models.
 The receiver and leadpipe is the two-piece design, with a machined receiver and a tapered tube is soldered inside approximately 1.22" (31mm) down the tube.
 The 7C mouthpiece inserts 1.02" (25.8mm), leaving a gap of 0.20" (5.2mm).

 The 8" bell is brass with beautiful engraving over an area of the bell about 4x7" (100x18cm).
 It's done by machine, but is stunning with its traditional style leaf patterns.
 The engraving reads KING Legend 3B MADE IN EASTLAKE, OHIO USA.
 The bell construction is a traditional King two-piece design, with the bell tail and flare made from two sheets of brass.
 The seam is now plaza welded, which improves consistency and also makes the seam invisible.
 The traditional round tuning slide bow and the neckpipe are also brass.
 Except for these three components, the bell is made of all nickel parts.
 The tuning slide sleeves, bracing, and connector tubes are all nickel, adding strength and projection.
 The traditional curved bell brace is distinctive.
 The distinctive connector style, with the tightening nut on the slide rather than the bell , allows the bell brace to be very low, increasing comfort for many people.
 The grip is more moderate on this trombone than on many others.
 The bell section assembly is very good, with only very minor alignment issues at neckpipe joints.
 They are hardly noticeable.
 Beyond that it's a very clean build, perfectly hand spun, buffed and lacquered.
 On a brace hangs a small tag.
 JS in Eastlake inspected this one.